Ralph Carlin Flewelling: Early life

 Flewelling was born on May 4, 1894, in St. Louis, Michigan.
 His father was Ralph Tyler Flewelling.
 He graduated from Wesleyan University in Middletown, Connecticut and he received a Master's degree from the Massachusetts Institute of Technology in Cambridge, Massachusetts in 1917.

 Career

 Flewelling started his career as a draftsman for Henry M. Patterson, a Los Angeles-based architect, from 1921 to 1923.
 He then worked for William Lee Woollett (1874-1955) from 1924 to 1925.
 He opened his own architectural practise in 1925.

 Flewelling designed the Hawthorne School in Beverly Hills, California in 1928.
 He designed the Electric Fountain in Beverly Hills in 1931.
-He also designed the post office in Beverly Hills in 1932 and 1933.
+He also designed the Beverly Hills Post Office in 1932 and 1933.
 Later, he designed the city hall and police station in Newport Beach, California in 1949.
 He also designed the All Saints' Episcopal Church in Riverside, California.

 Flewelling became a Fellow of the American Institute of Architects in 1941.